sinsunsan/archiref_wiki/Debug-technics.md

 When in a template and we don't know which variables are defined in this context, we can use a php function **get_defined_vars** http://php.net/manual/en/function.get-defined-vars.php

+* **debug an auto complete**
+An autocomplete don't retrieve node's title we expected, just change it to select list to see what's are available choices